Ph. D. candidates must take the qualifying examination within 24 months of entering the Ph. D. program.

 - Propose, in concrete terms, research work that might be done to extend and (if necessary) improve upon the study discussed in the article.

-Dr. Andersen will deliver a presentation entitled, “Preparing for the PhD Qualifying Examination” on article selection day to assist students in understanding how to be successful in this undertaking.
+The Qualifying Exam coordinator will deliver a presentation entitled, “Preparing for the PhD Qualifying Examination” on article selection day to assist students in understanding how to be successful in this undertaking.

 - Student must analyze the assigned article and compose the written critical report themselves with no assistance from others.
 However, students may obtain editorial help with the grammar, punctuation, spelling, and so forth.
 Under no circumstances is the editor/proofreader allowed to read the journal article you are reviewing.